Burusho people: History

 Although their origins are unknown, it is claimed that the Burusho people "were indigenous to northwestern India and were pushed higher into the mountains by the movements of the Indo-Aryans, who traveled southward sometime around 1800 B.C."

-Prior to the modern era, the area in which most Burusho now live was part of the princely state of Hunza under the British Raj, until becoming part of Pakistan.
+Prior to the modern era, the area in which most Burusho now live was part of the princely states of Hunza and Nagir under the British Raj, until becoming part of Pakistan.

 Culture

 The Burusho are known for their rich music and dance culture, along with progressive views towards education and women.

-Longevity myth
+Longevity claims

-Medical researchers believe that peace, harmony and less exposure to stress in the lives of the Hunza people is linked to their longer life spans.
-The lack of urban harms, the healthy way of life, moderate use of fruits and vegetables and other factors contribute to the health and long life of this people.
+Medical researchers believe that peace, harmony and less exposure to stress in the lives of the Hunza people are linked to their longer life spans.
+The lack of urban harms, the healthy way of life, moderate use of fruits and vegetables and other factors contribute to the health and long life of these people.

-Independent writers have refuted these longevity myths, citing a life expectancy of 53 years for men and 52 for women, although with a high standard deviation.
+Independent writers have refuted these longevity claims, citing a life expectancy of 53 years for men and 52 for women, although with a high standard deviation.

 Such ideas also promoted by natural health advocates have been discredited.
 There is no reliable documentation validating the age of alleged Hunza supercentenarians.